-This paper introduces students to statistical methods used in the social sciences, illustrates how these methods can be used to study important political issues, and gives students handson experience on using these methods and writing up the results of empirical research.
-The first part of the course introduces students to basic statistical concepts and methods - issues covered include descriptive statistics, bivariate correlation, multivariate linear regression, logistic regression and multilevel regression.
+This paper introduces students to statistical methods used in the social sciences, illustrates how these methods can be used to study important issues in the study of politics and international relations, and gives students hands-on experience on using these methods and writing up the results of empirical research.
+The first part of the course introduces students to a variety of statistical concepts and methods - issues covered include descriptive statistics, bivariate association, multivariate linear regression, logistic regression and multilevel regression.
 These methods are illustrated through examples from research in politics and international relations.
 This part of the course is taught through lectures, practical sessions and supervisions, and is assessed by a two-hour exam at the end of the year (making up 50% of the overall mark for the course).
-The second part of the course consists of a data analysis project, on which students write a 5000-word report that is due early in Easter term (which makes up the other 50% of the overall mark).
-For this project, students choose a dataset from a list provided by the course leaders, design a research project based on the dataset, and conduct the data analysis for the project.
-This paper will give students useful skills for conducting social science research, which are also essential for various career options in the public and private sector.
+The second part of the course consists of a data analysis project, on which students write a 5,000-word report that is due early in Easter term (which makes up the other 50% of the overall mark).
+For this project, students choose a topic from a list provided by the course leaders, design a research project based on available data related to the topic, and conduct the data analysis for the project.
+This paper will give students useful skills both for conducting social science research and for various career options in the public and private sector.

 POL7.
 The history of political thought to c.
-1700 (Paper 19 of Part I of the Historical Tripos); course organisers: Professor Duncan Kelly, Dr Magnus Ryan
+1700 (Paper 19 of Part I of the Historical Tripos); course organisers: Dr Thomas Hopkins

-This paper, taught by the History Faculty, spans the history of Western political reflection from the city states of ancient Greece to seventeenth century argument about natural freedom, international law, natural rights, and their implications for political existence.
+This paper spans the history of Western political reflection from the city states of ancient Greece to seventeenth century argument about natural freedom, international law, natural rights, and their implications for political existence.
 It offers the chance to investigate ancient conceptions of political organisation, human nature, virtue, and slavery, in their own time and place as well as under the later impact of Christianity in the dramatic dialogue between the Church and the Roman Empire.
 The paper then explores the afterlife and seemingly inexhaustible powers of these ancient texts to stimulate and structure political thinking in later centuries.
-Aristotle's works, Roman philosophy and Roman law all re-surfaced and were put to work in the Latin West in medieval debates on the relationship between the Church and other powers, the constitutional structure of the Church, kingdoms and cities.
+Aristotle's works, Roman philosophy and Roman law all re-surfaced and were put to work in the Latin West in medieval debates on the relationship between the Church and other 10 powers, the constitutional structure of the Church, kingdoms and cities.
 It covers humanist responses to the classical past and to classical conceptions of virtue in the political thought of Machiavelli and others, the convergence during the Reformation of various traditions in the Calvinist case for armed resistance to an unjust ruler and moves beyond Europe to examine the theological and legal analysis of the legitimacy of European conquests in the New World.